KrijnvanderBurg/DevOps-Toolkit/README.md

   <a href="https://github.com/KrijnvanderBurg/DevOps-Toolkit/discussions">💬 Join Discussions</a>
 </p>

-## 💡 Bridging the gap between local and CI/CD — What Makes This Different?
+## 💡 What Makes This Different?

-Most DevOps setups fail because they treat local development and CI/CD as separate worlds.
+Many DevOps setups frustrate and fail because they treat local development and CI/CD as separate worlds.
 You format code locally with one tool, but the pipeline uses different configurations.
 You install dependencies one way in development, another in production.
-The result? **misaligned local and CI/CD environments** with endless updating and debugging effort.
+The result? **Misaligned local and CI/CD environments** with endless updating and debugging effort.

 This toolkit solves that fundamental problem through a different architectural approach and repository structure: **perfect consistency everywhere**.

-### 🎯 The Core Change: Shared Configuration & Script Architecture
+### 🎯 The Core Innovation: Shared Configuration & Script Architecture

 Instead of maintaining separate configurations for local and remote environments, this repository demonstrates a **single source of truth** approach through strategically designed submodules:

-- **`.devcontainer/`** - Your local development environments with zero-configuration setup
+- **`.devcontainer/`** — Your local development environments with zero-configuration setup
-- **`.azuredevops/`** - Mutli-tier CI/CD pipeline templates
+- **`.azuredevops/`** — Multi-tier CI/CD pipeline templates
-- Nested **`.dotfiles/`** - The secret sauce: shared tool configurations AND identical CLI scripts used by BOTH
+- **`.dotfiles/`** — The secret sauce: shared tool configurations AND identical CLI scripts used by BOTH

 Every linter, formatter, security scanner, testing tool, and more uses **exactly the same configuration files and CLI commands** whether running locally in your DevContainer or remotely in Azure Pipelines.
 When you run a quality check locally and it passes, you know with confidence it will pass in CI/CD too.

 ### 🚀 What You'll Take Away

-Beyond the 25+ pipeline templates and specialized development environments, you're getting a **promising approach** for restructuring DevOps workflows that aims to bridge local and CI/CD environments by templating standardisation.
+Beyond the 25+ pipeline templates and specialized development environments, you're getting a **promising approach** for restructuring DevOps workflows that bridges local and CI/CD environments through templating standardization.
 You'll understand how to:

 - **Architect consistency** across all environments using shared configuration and script submodules
 - **Create predictable CI/CD outcomes** through identical local-remote tool execution
 - **Scale DevOps practices** without losing quality or increasing complexity
 - **Onboard teams quickly** with zero-configuration containerized environments

-This isn't just another template library— it's an exploration of how modern DevOps consistency could be structured and work.
+This isn't just another template library— it's an exploration of how modern DevOps consistency can be structured and work.

 ### 🎯 What You Get Immediately